kunigami/kunigami.github.io/blog/_posts/2020-11-06-puzzling-election.md

 * [US as an hexagonal map ]({{site.url}}/blog/2016/11/05/us-as-an-hexagonal-map.html) describes an alternative way that represents US states in a uniform way, since the geographical representation puts too much emphasis in large states like Alaska.
 A similar issue exists with electoral votes where states like New York feels underrepresented even though it was a large number of votes.
 There are alternative representation as well, like [here](https://blog.revolutionanalytics.com/2016/10/tilegrams-in-r.html).
+* [Shortest String From Removing Doubles]({{site.url}}/blog/2020/05/25/minimum-string-from-removing-doubles.html) is another puzzle in which we use backtracking to recover the solution from an auxiliary array.
+I don't know if the solution can be classified as dynamic programming because it does't build open smaller instances of the problem explicitly.

 ## References